hazgan72/hazgan72/README.md

 ### About Me 🧑‍💻

 - 👀 **I'm interested in:** Full Stack Development for both web and mobile applications.
 - 🌱 **Currently learning:** *Various technologies and frameworks.*
 - 💼 **Looking to collaborate on:** Web apps and open-source projects.
 - 📫 **Feel free to reach out:** [Send me an email!](mailto:hazgandevs@gmail.com) | Dev's Mail
 - 🌐 **My Portfolio:** [Visit my Portfolio](https://hazgan.dev)

 ---

 ### Explore My Projects 🚀

 Feel free to check out my repositories and see what I'm working on!
 [Visit My GitHub Repositories](https://github.com/hazgan25?tab=repositories).
+I appreciate any feedback or collaboration!

 ---